Who doesn’t love music? And who doesn’t like cartoons?

 Put another way, if you want your video to depict something grandiose and spectacular - like, say, spaceships in battle over the skies of a recognizable city, or aliens on another planet - the budget skyrockets with the expense of elaborate sets, special effects, CGI, and so on.
 In comparison, it would be far cheaper to simply shoot close-ups of the band performing the song in a simple room, for example.

-However, with animated music videos, the execution is no more complicated for depicting an alien invasion than it would be to depict a band playing in a room.
+However, with cartoon music videos, the execution is no more complicated for depicting an alien invasion than it would be to depict a band playing in a room.
 It is, broadly speaking, the same amount of work.

 This is why animation has always been the field where you can take on the most grandiose, visually challenging, imaginative ideas that, if attempted on film, would be prohibitively expensive and often impossible.